ashokkasti/markdown-server/CONTRIBUTING.md

 If you need help with contributing, please open an issue with your question or concern.

-Thank you for contributing to markdown-server!
+Thank you for contributing to http-server-markdown!